Printable page generated Saturday, 1 Apr 2023, 18:56

 These activities ensure that we are meeting and responding to the changing digital requirements of our students and users as well as developing and delivering systems and websites which are as accessible and usable as possible.

-The Open University is committed to accessibility and demonstrates this in a number of different ways:
+The Open University is committed to accessibility and demonstrates this in a number of additional ways:

 Staff at the Open University are offered on-demand accessibility training in a variety of topics to support them to carry out their roles.
 This will be complemented in the future by the introduction of bespoke, mandatory training in accessibility for all staff to complete in order to further embed accessibility good practice.